 Assessing the business challenges facing Myanmar's ethnic media

-We have published An Unfavorable Business: Running Local Media in Myanmar's Ethnic States and Regions, a 66-page report that assesses the business challenges faced by the country's local media outlets.
+We ahve also published An Unfavorable Business: Running Local Media in Myanmar's Ethnic States and Regions, a 66-page report that assesses the business challenges faced by the country's local media outlets.
 The report is based on research conducted in 2018, as well as data gathered during our first Myanmar media initiative.
-You can download the full pdf version here.
+You can download the full pdf version in English here or in Burmese here.

 MMP's In-house trainings are very useful and practical and meet our needs.
 MDIF-MMP is very active and closely monitors our activities and pushes us to advance.